Wesbest/KubernetesForEveryone/README.md

  Kubernetes For Everyone
 -----------------------

+If you haven't installed Minikube then check out the following  [link](https://github.com/smii/KubernetesForEveryone/blob/master/minikube.md)

 In this workshop you will create your own deployment.
 It contains several pods that will run an application.
 The application will look like this:
 &nbsp;

 ![Application](https://github.com/Wesbest/KubernetesForEveryone/blob/master/Pictures/App_1_star.png)